buildwithaura/aura-legacy/README.md

     mv rstacruz-aura-* aura
     cd aura

-Second: set it up.
-Just do this once:
+Now run the one-time setup tool:

     rake setup

-And lastly: run it!
+Now run it!

     ruby init.rb

+Point your browser then to `http://localhost:4567` and follow the instructions.

-## Advanced setup
+## Other setup notes

+* **Rake setup**
+  You can skip the `rake setup` step; visiting the site for the first time will let you do this through your browser.
+This is only provided for hosts where you may not be able to run rake tasks on.

 * **Ruby version manager** (optional)
-  If you are using the Ruby version manager, it may be in your interest to do these before `rake setup`.
+  If you are using the Ruby version manager, it may be in your interest to do these setting up.
   (Feel free to skip this if you don't understand.)

       rvm install 1.9.2  # If you haven't yet